CRIES Pain Scale

 It can also be used to determine if your pain management plan needs tweaking.

 To jump off the point that using the scale is a good way to monitor the child over time, reusing it should also help you see if your pain management plan is working.
-If they still experience pain after implementing a pain management plan, you probably have to make some adjustments.
+If they still experience pain after implementing a pain management plan, adjustments may be needed.

 Commonly asked questions